 This was followed by an equally substantial hit of Ridley Scott’s The Martian (2015) with Matt Damon as an astronaut stranded on Mars and the scrupulously scientifically grounded depiction of his struggle to survive and those on Earth to affect a rescue.

-The two of these saw a number of other works in a similar vein such as the Found Footage film Europa Report (2103) about a mission to Jupiter’s moon; Approaching the Unknown (2016) with Mark Strong as an astronaut falling apart on a one-man mission to Mars; Life (2017) with an alien lifeform loose aboard the International Space Station; the Young Adult The Space Between Us (2017) with the first kid born on Mars coming to Earth; Ad Astra (2019), an Apocalypse Now (1979) in space with Brad Pitt on a mission to Neptune to terminate a rogue commander; The Midnight Sky (2020) with a returning Jupiter mission finding that Earth has suffered an extinction catastrophe; and Stowaway (2021) about a man accidentally caught on board during the launch of a Mars mission.
+The two of these saw a number of other works in a similar vein such as the Found Footage film Europa Report (2103) about a mission to Jupiter’s moon; Approaching the Unknown (2016) with Mark Strong as an astronaut falling apart on a one-man mission to Mars; Life (2017) with an alien lifeform loose aboard the International Space Station; the Young Adult The Space Between Us (2017) with the first kid born on Mars coming to Earth; Ad Astra (2019), an Apocalypse Now (1979) in space with Brad Pitt on a mission to Neptune to terminate a rogue commander; and The Midnight Sky (2020) with a returning Jupiter mission finding that Earth has suffered an extinction catastrophe.

 Particularly bold was Christopher Nolan’s Interstellar (2014) concerning a mission through a wormhole orbiting Saturn in search of habitable worlds.
 The Beyond (2017) was a film about the attempts to explore a wormhole that appears in Earth orbit.

-Television has taken up these real space missions with the National Geographic channel docudrama series Mars (2016-8) about the first colonists on Mars, as well as the fictional tv series’ The First (2018) about the preparations for a Mars launch and Away (2020) that takes place during the first mission to Mars, as well as the South Korean The Silent Sea (2021- ) about astronauts stranded on The Moon.
-The most popular of these has been the tv series The Expanse (2016– ), which imagines a credibly lived-in solar system and the political tensions between various planetary bodies.
+Television has taken up these real space missions with the National Geographic channel docudrama series Mars (2016-8) about the first colonists on Mars.
+There was also the fictional tv series’ The First (2018) about the preparations for a Mars launch and Away (2020) that takes place during the first mission to Mars, as well as the South Korean The Silent Sea (2021- ) about astronauts stranded on The Moon.
+The most popular of these has been the tv series The Expanse (2015-22), which imagines a credibly lived-in solar system and the political tensions between various planetary bodies.

 The era has also been several what can be called alternate takes on the Space Program.
 The Russian film First on the Moon (2005) was a mockumentary about the uncovery of a Soviet Moon landing made in 1938.
 Capsule (2016) takes place in an alternate history 1950s where Britain has launched its own space mission, only for the astronaut to become stranded in orbit and caught between US and Soviet sides.